 5. Splurge-Worthy Special Events

 There are several special events and packages available at Disneyland if you’re wanting to splurge!
-Check out the World of Color Dessert Party that gives guests reserved seating as well as dessert and drinks.
-Or the Fantasmic!
-Dinner Package, which gives you reserved seating for the evening show after your meal.
+Check out the World of Color Dessert Party that gives guests reserved seating as well as dessert and drinks (World of Color is currently not available).
+Or purchase one of the Fantasmic! show Dinner Packages, which gives you reserved seating for the evening show after your meal.

 Visiting Disneyland during the fall?
 A ticket to Mickey’s Halloween Party is a must so that kids can dress in costume and trick or treat through the Park at night!